SketchTheDocs/visual-azure/BUILD.md

 theme = "coder"
 ```

 Then, look at that theme's download/homepage for information on customization options and update the `www/config.toml` accordingly.
+For example [this](https://github.com/luizdepra/hugo-coder/wiki/Configurations) is the configuration guide for Coder and [this](https://github.com/luizdepra/hugo-coder/blob/master/exampleSite/config.toml) is a sample from the exampleSite.

 ---